rhayes777/PyAutoFit/README.rst

 ============

-**PyAutoFit** interfaces with Python classes and non-linear sampling packages such as [PyMultiNest](http://johannesbuchner.github.io/pymultinest-tutorial/install.html).
+**PyAutoFit** interfaces with Python classes and non-linear sampling packages such as `PyMultiNest <http://johannesbuchner.github.io/pymultinest-tutorial/install.html>`_.
 Lets take a one-dimensional Gaussian as our moodel:

 .. code-block:: python